- Home

 If your garden furniture or fences are looking a bit worn and shabby, you don’t necessarily need to buy new ones to keep your garden looking nice.
 Instead, you could freshen them up with a coat of paint – and there’s plenty of room to have fun with different colours.

 You might want to experiment with bright colours like oranges, blues, and yellows – or keep things classic by sticking with something neutral like black or brown.
-You’ll find a variety of garden paint colours and ideas in this article from Dulux.
+You’ll find a variety of tips in Dulux’s garden paint ideas article.

-For best results when painting old, wooden garden furniture, you’ll likely need to take steps to prepare and repair the wood.
+For best results when painting old wooden garden furniture, you’ll likely need to prepare and repair the wood.
 Scrubbing it with a stiff wire brush to remove loose paint beforehand, applying glue to damaged areas, and sanding it are all helpful treatment tips.

-After painting, there are also things you can do to make sure your work withstands the elements as much as possible – such as adding a coat of lacquer.
+After painting, there are also ways to make sure your work withstands the elements as much as possible, such as adding a coat of lacquer.

-Check out this guide from Lazy Susan Furniture for more tips on how to repaint wooden furniture.
+Check out this garden furniture maintenance guide from Lazy Susan Furniture for more tips on repainting wooden items.

 5. Build a garden bar